-Puppy pain can be hidden because dog symptoms don't look like what you'd expect.
-How dogs show pain depends on the injury or illness.
-A puppy reacts differently to a painful scratch or cuts on the paw pad compared to a tummy ache or ear infection, for example.
+Puppy pain can seem hidden if the signs don't look like what you'd expect.
+How dogs show pain differs based on their personalities and on the type of injury or illness.
+A puppy may react differently to an injured paw pad compared to a tummy ache or ear infection, for example.

 How Puppies Show Pain